 Lesson 3: Make better decisions by building uncommon sense, which relies on the scientific method.

-Especially when people are involved, you common sense will always tell you that you “know” the answer.
+Especially when people are involved, common sense will always tell you that you “know” the answer.
 Most of the time, your common sense is wrong.
 This scientific approach goes against the grain, it’s very much uncommon sense, but it’ll get you far better results in the long run.